dagrons/dagrons.github.io/posts/components-state-machine-state-events-action.md

 state are what the actions condition on

+Event handlers are actions registered on a event

 some components share on some state while some do not

 the actions of one components may affect the states of other components